jawaidiqbal10/ietf-draft-ai-security-events/draft-iqbal-rosomakho-ai-security-events-00.md

 2. Authorization Event: The service returns a temporary access token or pre-signed URI.
 3. Transfer Event: The payload is transmitted to the authorized URI.
 This event carries the Binary Payload but often lacks the Semantic Context (due to the absence of authentication cookies or headers on the storage endpoint).

-This taxonomy introduces the correlation_id field (Section 4.1) specifically to allow implementations to link the Initiation Event with the Transfer Event, ensuring that the semantic meaning of the data remains attached to the binary transfer in the security log.
+This taxonomy introduces the correlation_id field (Section 4.1) specifically to allow implementations to link the Initiation Event with the Transfer Event, even when they traverse different protocols or endpoints, ensuring that the semantic meaning of the data remains attached to the binary transfer in the security log.

 ## Detection Surfaces